-RITES Expands Global Reach with International Market Ventures
+RITES expands global reach with international market ventures

 RITES Ltd, the Railways PSU, has started feasibility studies along the India – Middle East segment, a part of the proposed larger IMEEC (India – Middle East – Europe Corridor).

-The Maharatna company has set-up an ‘IMEEC Cell’ and is already “working with stakeholders” to “provide ease-of-doing-business”, RITES CMD, Rahul Mithal said.
+The Navratna company has set-up an ‘IMEEC Cell’ and is already “working with stakeholders” to “provide ease-of-doing-business”, RITES CMD, Rahul Mithal said.

 According to him, work is “moving fast” and over the last few months the segment has been grated “high priority”.